Baviaan/lotro/README.md

 Config file values:\
 BOT_TOKEN: Your discord's bot token (this is not the client secret).\
 CLASSES: The classes in your game.
 Note your discord server must have custom emojis named exactly the same.
 Emojis for LotRO are included, you can upload these to your discord server.\
+LINEUP: A sequence of zeroes and ones indicating for each slot whether the class should be present, in the order as specified under CLASSES.
+This will **ABSOLUTELY BREAK THE UI** if you specify too many ones.
+Please contain yourself.\
 CHANNELS: The role post will be posted to the BOT channel.
 This channel will be purged so do NOT use a channel with info you want to keep.
-(In particular do not post your raids in the BOT channel.)
+(In particular **DO NOT post your raids in the BOT channel**.)
 Any incoming applications will be posted to the APPLY channel, so this should be officer only.\
 LEADER: Name of the discord role that will be allowed to update bosses and times for raid post.\
 SERVER_TZ: The raid time in the header of the embed will be posted in this timezone.
 (Requires TZ database name)\
 PREFIX: The prefix that will be used to start a command.\